ClouDesire/docusaurus/docs/billing.md

 ## Cloud resources pricing

-Pricing for the VM associated with managed products is automatically managed by the platform and vendors should not worry about it.
+Pricing for the VM associated with Docker applications is automatically managed by the platform and vendors should not worry about it.

 ### Prepaid Bandwidth

-* vendors can specify a certain amount of prepaid bandwidth for each application they sell in the Cloudesire Marketplace
+* vendors can specify a certain amount of prepaid bandwidth for each Docker application they sell in the Cloudesire Marketplace
 * Cloudesire manages the bandwidth price for each supported cloud provider
-* if the vendor doesn't set a specific prepaid bandwidth amount to his application, Cloudesire associates a default prepaid bandwidth package (eg.
+* if the vendor doesn't set a specific prepaid bandwidth amount to his Docker application, Cloudesire associates a default prepaid bandwidth package (eg.
   10GB)
-* during the deployed application lifetime, if the bandwidth usage exceeds the 90% of the established limit, Cloudesire sends an e-mail notification to the customer, asking for a **bandwidth upgrade order**.
+* during the Docker application lifetime, if the bandwidth usage exceeds the 90% of the established limit, Cloudesire sends an e-mail notification to the customer, asking for a **bandwidth upgrade order**.
 If the customer doesn't execute the upgrade, Cloudesire prevents access to the application.

 ### Disk Space

-* vendors can specify a certain amount of disk space for each application they sell in the Cloudesire Marketplace
+* vendors can specify a certain amount of disk space for each Docker application they sell in the Cloudesire Marketplace
 * Cloudesire manages the disk space price for each supported cloud provider
-* during the deployed application lifetime, if disk space usage exceeds 90% of the established limit, Cloudesire sends a notification email to the customer, asking for a **disk upgrade order**.
+* during the Docker application lifetime, if disk space usage exceeds 90% of the established limit, Cloudesire sends a notification email to the customer, asking for a **disk upgrade order**.

 ### Backup